kammitama5/kammitama5.github.io/_posts/2019-10-08-Tuesday-October-8th.md

   I tend to list things as I hear about things here, so they're not necessarily ordered in terms of the months I have to perform such tasks (sorry!).

 ## 2023
+- I'm attending the Arizona Winter School, "Unlikely Intersections" in Tucson, AZ.
+I'm also going to be attending the Machine Assisted Proofs workshop at UCLA, and WIN6 in Banff, Canada!
+I'm tremendously excited for all of these opportunities!

 ## 2022